wattcarbon/WEATS/PeerCo/small_scale_self_consumed_solar.md

     - Date when the commercial operation of the system started

 - Grid connection information for the site:
-    - Market bidding zone
+    - Grid region type (e.g. "market-bidding zone")
-    - Identification of the grid connection
+    - Identifier of the grid region (e.g. "UK")
+    - Identification of the grid connection (such as power meter number), where this identifier should correspond to the standard identification for the country/zone of application when such a standard exists (e.g. MPAN meter numbers in the United Kingdom).

 - Time information about the period:
     - Start timestamp